-When all is said and done, I only have one main issue with Blacklist (mic issues notwithstanding): the direction they take Sam’s character.
+When all is said and done, I only have one main issue with Blacklist (chat issues notwithstanding): the direction they take Sam's character.
 This can be most readily seen in the new voice of Sam Fisher, Eric Johnson.
 Johnson does a great job acting and obviously very talented.
 This comes across well the game suburb visuals and animations.
 In fact, all of the actors do a great job.
 The problem is that he’s not Sam Fisher, he’s Special Agent Gruff McDudeson.
-Previously played by Michael Ironside, Sam Fisher had a snarky sense of dark humor, whispering “Hi there” in a guard’s ear while holding a knife to their throat.
-He was an older man that just didn’t care what people thought.
+Previously played by Michael Ironside, Sam Fisher had a snarky sense of dark humor, whispering "Hi there" in a guard's ear while holding a knife to their throat.
+He was an older man that just didn't care what people thought.
 That humor went a long way to lightning up the game’s otherwise stone-serious story line.
 Sadly, Johnson brings none of that to the table and the world seems far more flat because of it.
-Now, whether that’s the fault of Johnson or the script, I don’t know but the fact is that Fisher has ceased being Fisher and it’s most apparent in his voice.
+Now, whether that’s the fault of Johnson or the scriptwriter, I don’t know.
+The fact is that Fisher has ceased being Fisher and it's most apparent in his voice.

 Splinter Cell Blacklist is a good game.
-Actually it’s a great game.
+Actually it's a great game.
 The action is tight, the missions are fun and customization is deep and varied.
 In a world were the independent game population is growing rapidly; it’s a great reminder of the epic scope and polish you can get from an AAA title.
 But like many AAA games, it feels slightly soulless and a little too sterile.
-Still, whether this is your first Splinter Cell or your eighth, you deserve to give it a shot because while it’s not the best Splinter Cell, it is one of them.
+Still, whether this is your first Splinter Cell or your eighth, you deserve to give it a shot because while it's not the best Splinter Cell, it is definitely one of them.